azagniotov/stubby4j/README.md

 Refer to https://hub.docker.com/r/azagniotov/stubby4j README `How to use this image` section regarding how to use the built image

-## Key features
-* Emulate external webservice in a SANDBOX for your application to consume over HTTP(S)
-* HTTP request verification and HTTP response stubbing
-* Request proxying - ability to configure a proxy/intercept where requests are proxied to another service
-* Regex support for dynamic matching on URI, query params, headers, POST payload (ie:. `mod_rewrite` in Apache)
-* Dynamic token replacement in stubbed response, by leveraging regex capturing groups as token values during HTTP request verification
-* Record & Replay.
-The HTTP response is recorded on the first call, having the subsequent calls play back the recorded HTTP response, without actually connecting to the external server
-* Dynamic flows.
-Multiple stubbed responses on the same stubbed URI to test multiple application flows
-* Fault injection, where after X good responses on the same URI you get a bad one
-* Serve binary files as stubbed response content (images, PDFs. etc.)
-* Embed stubby4j to create a web service SANDBOX for your integration test suite

 ## Why would a developer use `stubby4j`?